 Morgan is highly interested in liveness in electronic music and how real-time computation can synergize with human performance.
 He has a passion for mathematical patterns and the brilliance of living systems.
 CGI and imagery of plants and earth form the basis for most of his visual materials.
 He also deeply loves people; his lyrical work focuses on relationships between people as well as the relationship between humanity and the non-man-made.

-Carol is currently working with an NSF supported project to form SEAD, a national network for transdisciplinary engagement among the sciences, engineering, arts, and design.Find out more about Carol’s latest work
+Carol is currently working with an NSF supported project to form SEAD, a national network for transdisciplinary engagement among the sciences, engineering, arts, and design.Read more on Carol’s latest work

 Tim McLaughlin’s research interests focus on the perception of animal motion, using technology to facilitate creative problem solving among distant collaborators, and developing video games for training and simulation.
 His recent research topics include: Distance Learning in Collaborative Digital Environments, Evidence-Based Visual Style Development for Video Games, and Perception Based Animation Generation.Read more on Tim’s current research

 Ann McNamara’s research focuses on the advancement of computer graphics and scientific visualization through novel approaches for optimizing an individual’s experience when creating, viewing and interacting with virtual spaces.
-She investigates new ways to exploit knowledge of human visual perception to produce high quality computer graphics and animations more efficiently.Find out more about Ann’s latest work
+She investigates new ways to exploit knowledge of human visual perception to produce high quality computer graphics and animations more efficiently.Read more on Ann’s current research

 Dr. Fred Parke’s research has been in the area of conversational interfaces which combines a long standing interest in facial animation with the use of speech recognition and speech synthesis to support multi-modal user interfaces and low bandwidth virtual video conferencing.
-He is also Co-PI for a project developing innovative ‘next-generation’ immersive visualization systems.Find out more about Fred’s latest work
+He is also Co-PI for a project developing innovative ‘next-generation’ immersive visualization systems.Read more on Fred’s current research

 Hwaryoung’s art research focuses on embodied interactions between body, environment and technology exploring interactive installation, responsive enviroment, mixed reality enviroment, wearable computing and organic interface design.
 She investigates aesthetics of experience in interactive art that can open up a new interdisciplinary research on human experience in the areas of art, education, entertainment, and health sciences.